CheyenneMDavid/ForagingLink-API/README.md

 ### Key Practices

-1. **Iterative Development:**
+#### Iterative Development

 Building of the backend in a methodical, step-by-step way, ensuring that functions worked as expected before committing them and moving on.

-2. **Regular Progress Tracking:**
+#### Regular Progress Tracking

 Not having a team with which I could have daily stand-ups to ensure a steady direction of travel with the development, I would use an A4 pad to summarize the day's achievements, check off the completed tasks that I'd created the day before, and create a plan and checklist for the next day after making an assessment of work completed.

-3. **Task Management:**
+#### Task Management

 Developing the applications and the functions within them in a systematic manner based on the logical flow of dependencies.
 For example, starting with the Profiles app because it was the foundation that everything else would relate to.
 Then creating the Plants Blog app, which the Comments, Likes, and Followers apps depended on.
 The Courses and Course Registration apps, while within the main app, were not as directly linked to the other apps, so it was reasonable to leave them for last.

-4. **Handling Unexpected Obstacles:**
+#### Handling Unexpected Obstacles

 Changed how things were implemented when issues arose unexpectedly.
 For example, the pagination issue that I have described in detail.

-5. **Exploring Solutions and Enhancements:**
+#### Exploring Solutions and Enhancements

 Initially followed a structure similar to the DRF-API walkthrough project, which focused on posts and comments.
 My intent was to create a subject-focused blog where only administrators could author posts while allowing users to comment on one another's contributions.
 This required a deeper understanding of the requirements and how to meet them effectively.

-6. **Written Tests:**
+#### Written Tests

 The writing of tests to ensure applications were functioning correctly.
 This process helped identify and resolve issues, such as adjusting the pagination settings to meet the specific requirements of the courses app.
 This issue, which did not initially affect the application's functionality, highlighted an aspect of the logic that needed refinement and more nuanced handling for the courses app.

-7. **Reflective Development:**
+#### Reflective Development

 Regularly revisiting the naming conventions used across models and endpoints to ensure consistency and clarity, which enhanced maintainability.

-8. **Continuous Integration and Documentation:**
+#### Continuous Integration and Documentation

+Throughout the development process, I employed a continuous integration approach, regularly merging and testing features to ensure everything worked smoothly together.
+This iterative method allowed me to catch and fix issues as they arose.

-   Documenting the backend structure for clarity and future reference.
-The "Models and CRUD Breakdown" section of the README outlines the functionality of each API endpoint.
-The Entity-Relationship Diagrams (ERDs) in the "Planning" section illustrate the database structure and relationships between models.
-Included docstrings in the code to provide insights into the structure and purpose of models, serializers, and views.
-For example, in `models.py`, each model has a detailed docstring explaining its purpose and relationships.
-Similarly, `views.py` and `serializers.py` files contain docstrings that explain the logic and functionality of each view and serializer, ensuring the code is well-documented and understandable.
+The **Models and CRUD Breakdown** section of this README provides detailed information about the API endpoints, while **Entity-Relationship Diagrams (ERDs)** illustrate the relationships between models.
+I also ensured that **docstrings** were used consistently throughout the codebase, explaining the purpose and logic behind each model, view, and serializer, making the backend easier to understand and maintain.

+Initially, I would have quite a lot of comments running through the code.
+The fulilled their purpose by explaining each bit.
+But also, where I myself was still learning, on one hand the comments I created explained well.
+But on the other hand, the lines of code that were the functional parts of the scripts where getting more and more disjointed.
+It was for this reason that I then opted for the comprehensive docstrings instead.
+This allowed me to better follow the flow and insert changes which where conditional logic, such as the issue of nested comments.

+It was only upon reading discussions in Slack that I realised that a balance between docstrings and comments was necessary.
+Hence the later addisions of comments and the sunsequent changes during the reintroduction of coments.

 ### Examples of Agile Practices in Backend Development